(#57) (Updated: May 20, 2025)

 2004 – Meridian Community College, Mike Federico (Head Coach)

-NJCAA Division II World Series, USA Stadium, Millington, Tennessee (1993 – 2009)
+NJCAA Division II World Series, USA Stadium, Millington, Tennessee (1993 – 2009) (10 times).

 1994 – Hinds Community College, Rick Clarke (Head Coach) (first Mississippi team to play in Division II World Series.